Dragón Rojo Jr.: Dragón Rojo Jr.

-On December 19, 2009 it was announced by the Comisión de Box y Lucha Libre Mexico D.F. that Poder Mexica had been stripped of the Mexican National Trios title because Black Warrior had left CMLL, breaking up the team.
-At the same time they announced an eight team tournament to crown a new trios champion.
-The top half of the bracket took place on December 22, 2009 and the bottom half of the bracket took place on December 29.
-In the top bracket the team of Máscara Dorada, Stuka Jr. and Metro qualified for the finals.
-The bottom bracket took place on December 29, 2009 and saw Poder Mexica (Azteca, Rojo Jr. and Misterioso Jr.) defeat Fabian El Gitano, Máximo and Rouge and then Delta, Leono and Valiente to qualify for the final.
+On December 19, 2009, it was announced by the Comisión de Box y Lucha Libre Mexico D.F. that Poder Mexica had been stripped of the Mexican National Trios title, because Black Warrior had left CMLL, breaking up the team.
+At the same time, they announced an eight team tournament to crown a new trios champion.
+The top half of the bracket took place on December 22, and the bottom half of the bracket took place on December 29.
+In the top bracket, the team of Máscara Dorada, Stuka Jr. and Metro qualified for the finals.
+The bottom bracket took place on December 29, and saw Poder Mexica (Azteca, Rojo Jr. and Misterioso Jr.) defeat Fabian El Gitano, Máximo and Rouge and then Delta, Leono and Valiente to qualify for the final.

-On January 6, 2010 Mascara Dorada, Stuka Jr. and Metro defeated Poder Mexica to become the new Mexican National Trios Champions.
-On November 2, 2010, Dragón Rojo Jr. replaced an injured Atlantis and teamed with Último Guerrero to defeat Mr. Águila and Héctor Garza for the CMLL World Tag Team Championship.
-After the match Rojo Jr. announced that he was leaving Poder Mexica and joining Los Guerreros de la Atlantida.
-On December 10 Dragón Rojo Jr. defeated Maximo, La Máscara, La Sombra and Volador Jr. in singles matches to advance to the finals of the 2010 La Copa Junior.
-On December 25 he defeated Averno in the finals to win the tournament.
+On January 6, 2010, Mascara Dorada, Stuka Jr. and Metro defeated Poder Mexica to become the new Mexican National Trios Champions.
+On November 2, Dragón Rojo Jr. replaced an injured Atlantis and teamed with Último Guerrero to defeat Mr. Águila and Héctor Garza for the CMLL World Tag Team Championship.
+After the match, Rojo Jr. announced that he was leaving Poder Mexica and joining Los Guerreros de la Atlantida.
+On December 10, Dragón Rojo Jr. defeated Maximo, La Máscara, La Sombra and Volador Jr. in singles matches to advance to the finals of the 2010 La Copa Junior.
+On December 25, he defeated Averno in the finals to win the tournament.

-On January 22, 2011, Dragón Rojo Jr. made his Japanese debut, when he took part in the Fantastica Mania 2011 weekend, co-promoted by CMLL and New Japan Pro-Wrestling in Tokyo.
+On January 22, 2011, Dragón Rojo Jr. made his Japanese debut, when he took part in the Fantastica Mania 2011 weekend, co-promoted by CMLL and New Japan Pro-Wrestling (NJPW) in Tokyo.
 During the first night, he teamed with Tomohiro Ishii in a tag team match, where they defeated La Máscara and Tiger Mask.
 The following night, he, Atlantis and Taichi were defeated in a six-man tag team match by Giant Bernard, Jushin Thunder Liger and Karl Anderson.
-On November 18, 2011, Rojo Jr. defeated Jushin Thunder Liger to win the CMLL World Middleweight Championship, making him a double champion.
+On November 18, 2011, Rojo Jr. defeated Liger to win the CMLL World Middleweight Championship, making him a double champion.
 On the August 3 Super Viernes show, Rojo Jr. and Guerrero lost the CMLL World Tag Team Championship to Atlantis and Diamante Azul, ending their reign at 640 days, the longest reign in the title's history.

-On the September 28, 2012 CMLL Super Viernes, Rojo Jr. defeated New Japan Pro-Wrestling representative Prince Devitt to win the NWA World Historic Middleweight Championship, making him a double middleweight champion.
+On the September 28, 2012 Super Viernes, Rojo Jr. defeated NJPW representative Prince Devitt to win the NWA World Historic Middleweight Championship, making him a double middleweight champion.
 Following the win, Rojo Jr. quit Los Guerreros del Infierno to form a team with Rey Escorpión.